 Before we go any further, let’s make sure you understand what a brand positioning statement is.

 A brand positioning statement details what your brand does, the benefits it offers and the audience it markets to.
-This is summed up in a short statement, typically one-to-two sentences in length.
+This is summed up in a short statement, typically one or two sentences in length.
 Lastly, it is an internal, rather than an external, document.

 The most common misconception about brand positioning statements is their internal use.
 Many accidentally mistaken a brand positioning statement with a brand slogan or catchphrase.
 Remember that this statement is intended to guide your internal brand efforts.